useafterfree/aws-sqs-consumer/README.md

 ## Description

 Create a pool of consumers to consume many messages/jobs at once and increase concurrency.
 You can scale the number of consumers up and down easily.
 This package was created after reviewing the inner workings of [sqs-consumer](https://www.npmjs.com/package/sqs-consumer).

-## Very early -- use at your own risk

-I am still getting tests together for this early version and this is not battle tested.

 ## Getting Started